National Progressive Media: Who's Left?

 Currently under pressure from Pacifica management to soften her reporting on issues like police brutality and the death penalty, Goodman is perhaps reluctant to critique the progressive media establishment.
 Other progressive media journalists, however, have no problem articulating their criticisms and offering opinions about the self-marginalization of progressive media institutions.

 Don Hazen is one of them.
-A former editor at Mother Jones, Hazen now directs the Independent Media Institute, which puts out AlterNet, a wire service for the independent press.
+A former editor at Mother Jones, Hazen now directs the Independent Media Institute, which puts out AlterNet, a wire service for alternative news weeklies.
 What does he think about a television station run by progressives?
 "To yearn for one is to operate in the world of unreality," Hazen says.
 "Nobody would watch a progressive TV channel, at least not enough people so that anybody could make any money with it.
-Some would say that progressives already have a televison network, represented by FreeSpeech TV's full time DISH Network (channel 9415) which is a major accomplishment.
-While FSTV is carried by some local public access stations, nevertheless we will need to motivate a lot of people to buy satellite dishes if this strategy is going to work in the long run."
+That's why there isn't one."

 Hazen believes that progressives need to think more strategically about media, especially the role of corporate media.
 "In the final analysis, change doesn't happen because of progressive media.
 So we progressives need to go beyond progressive media, using a combination of grassroots organizing, demonstrations, the Internet, paid ads, effective PR, and on and on, and be campaign oriented," he says.
 Progressive media does not identify and hone in on the audience that is most essential for bringing about change, he says.
 It may mean making use of mainstream media, but he fears that many progressives, including leaders of progressive media institutions, would rather marginalize themselves than chance being "corrupted" by their participation in the corporate media.